 True Wireless™ devices

 Some everyday activities present hearing challenges.
-Our True Wireless devices are accessories that can help improve your hearing experience.
+Our True Wireless devices are accessories that can help improve the hearing experience.

 Friends laying on the grass talking with a Mini Microphone